Hello -I’m Rick!

 It’s not about overnight transformation.

-I’m not interested in pretending the hard parts don’t exist.
-They still do, even now.
+I’m not interested in pretending the hard parts don’t exist because they still do, even now.

 What I do now

-My work sits where making and mentoring meet.
+My work sort of sits where making and mentoring meet.

 On the other side, I work closely with people who want to reconnect with their creativity, build on it and trust themselves again.
 Some are photographers.
 Some are filmmakers.
-A lot don’t really even fully know what they are yet!
-They just know thigs aren’t going as they want.
-They’re just stuck.
+A lot don’t really even fully know what they are yet.
+They just know things aren’t going as they want.
+They’re basicallly just stuck.

-Through 1:1 mentoring and group work, I help those people:
+Through 1:1 coaching and group mentoring, I help those people:

-make work that actually feels like theirs, work that is genuinely fulfilling
+• make work that actually feels like their own, work that is genuinely fulfilling and fun

 Why creative people work with me